alecjmaly/slae86/slae86/project7/README.md

 ```

+I even tried taking the `aes.c` file that had the encryption functions and created a trimmed down version that only has the required dependencies for decryption into a `aes_trimmed_CBC_decrypt.c` file in an attempt to make my final binary/payload smaller.
+This didn't help, although it did reduce the size.
+I left the `aes.h` file alone as it is already pretty small.

 I have a few theories on why this doesn't work.
 Perhaps the `objdump` command I'm using to dump shellcode isn't capturing all bytes.
 Or perhaps it's because the shellcode doesn't have access to dependencies (module imports) of the ELF.
 I'm also thinking a likely cause is that using `gcc` on the .c files is not building the ELF in a similar way that compiling and linking assembly does - as I cannot get even a basic shellcode dumped from a gcc compiled ELF to execute.

 As an aside, this is my current version of dumping shellcode with objdump.
 It seems to work with every ELF created from a .nasm file, so perhaps compiling with gcc is breaking things or maybe it's the aes.c functions and increased dependency usage that may be causing the segfaults?